PLP-MERN-Stack-Development/mern-stack-integration-masmunge95/README.md

 3. **API 404 Errors in Development**
    - **Issue:** Frontend requests to `/api/...` return 404.
    - **Fix:** A proxy in `vite.config.js` forwards `/api` and `/uploads` requests to the backend server running on `http://localhost:5000`.

+4. **500 Error on Deployed Backend (Render)**
+   - **Issue:** The deployed backend returns a 500 Internal Server Error, and logs show "Missing Clerk Secret Key".
+   - **Fix:** This means the `CLERK_SECRET_KEY` environment variable is missing or incorrect in your Render service.
+Go to your service's "Environment" tab in the Render dashboard and ensure the `CLERK_SECRET_KEY` is set correctly.
+It should be the key from your Clerk dashboard that starts with `sk_...`.

 ---